Loretan Insurrection of 1896

 Loretan Insurrection of 1896 (Note: Spanish: Insurrección loretana de 1896) was a rebellion of the population of the Department of Loreto against the government of Peru, fought from 2 May 1896 to 10 July 1896.
-During the insurrection, the population demanded federalization of Peru, and the reformation of Loreto into the autonomous state, which lead to self-proclamation of Federal State of Loreto, de facto autonomous region within Peru.
+During the insurrection, the population demanded federalization of Peru, and the reformation of Loreto into the autonomous state, which lead to self-proclamation of the Federal State of Loreto, a de facto autonomous region within Peru.
 On 10 July 1896, the rebellion was defeated by the government forces and the Federal State was disestablished.

 Background

 The Department of Loreto was established on 7 February 1866 as one of the departments of Peru.
 It was separated from the Department of Amazonas.
 During the Amazon rubber boom, the region had experienced enormous economic growth, making the city of Iquitos, one of the most important centres of latex export, to the detriment of the department's capital, Moyobamba.
 Additionally, the feeling of abandonment by the Peruvian government, as well as threats from neighbouring countries had contributed to the development of a feeling of disconnect from the rest of Peru among the local population.
 During the electoral campaign during the 1895 Peruvian presidential election, the candidate, Nicolás de Piérola had expressed his support in implanting the federalist system in the country.
 However, after becoming the president, Piérola had supported the centralist system instead.